KIZI/InBeat/doc/tutorial-smarttv.md

 ```

-The third action is in JSON format represented as follows:
+The third action is in the JSON format represented as follows:

 ```json
 {